ros2/ros2_documentation/source/The-ROS2-Project/ROSCon-Content.rst

          - `video <https://vimeo.com/1136157972>`__
        * - Cloudini: the Pointcloud Compression Library That You Missed in Your Life
          - `video <https://vimeo.com/1136159131>`__
-       * - Unlock FFmpeg in ROS 2: A Flexible Audio/Video Pipeline with ffmpeg_pi...
+       * - Unlock FFmpeg in ROS 2: A Flexible Audio/Video Pipeline with...
          - `video <https://vimeo.com/1136204514>`__
        * - Smarter Vision Pipelines for ROS 2: Compress, Transport, and Sync at Scale
          - `video <https://vimeo.com/1136204802>`__